LeadWoods0902/DandD_Nightmare_Plague/Game Rules/Status Effects & Battle Conditions.md

 - A creature cannot willingly move within 60ft of the source of fear

 #### Stunned
+- see incapacitated
+- Speech is slurred
+- automatically fail \[STR\] and \[DEX\] saving throws

 #### Prone
+- Halves movement speed
+- Disadvantage on attack rolls
+- An Attack roll against the creature has advantage if the attacker is within reach of the creature

 #### Grappled
 - The restrained effect is applied while the grappler continually grapples the target.